saezlab/pypath/README.rst

 --------

 * New, more flexible network reader class
 * Full support for multi-species molecular interaction networks (e.g. pathogene-host)
 * Better support for not protein only molecular interaction networks (metabolites, drug compounds, RNA)

 Features
 ========

-The primary aim of **pypath** is to build up networks from multiple sources on one igraph object. **pypath** handles ambiguous ID conversion, reads custom edge and node attributes from text files and **MySQL**.
+In the beginning the primary aim of **pypath** was to build networks from multiple sources using an igraph object as the fundament of the integrated data structure.
+From version 0.7 and 0.8 this design principle started to change.
+Today **pypath** builds a number of different databases each having **pandas.DataFrame** as a final format.
+Each of these integrates a specific kind of data from various databases (e.g. protein complexes, interactions, enzyme-PTM relationships, etc). **pypath** has many submodules with standalone functionality which can be used in other modules and scripts.
+For example the ID conversion module **pypath.mapping**.

 Submodules perform various features, e.g. graph visualization, working with rug compound data, searching drug targets and compounds in **ChEMBL**.